 These traits combine to make 16 different and distinct personalities.
 If you would like to have a full report, you can take a paid version of the test through MBTI online.

 The Caliper Assessment evaluates a job candidate’s personality and motivations.
 Caliper uses scientific research to predict the candidate’s future job performance.
 It also identifies potential challenge areas.
 Caliper can also compare a prospective employee’s results to validated job models.
 The test can quantify whether a candidate is likely to be a good fit for the role.
+Check out our full guide to preparing for the Caliper Assessment.

 The Strengthsfinder 2.0 assessment helps individuals focus on and develop their strengths.
 The assessment identifies what you naturally do well, what you enjoy and how you can develop your talents.
 Strengthsfinder also improves self-awareness by helping you understand the potential pitfalls of your strengths.
 Strengthsfinder is an excellent tool for individuals, managers and hiring managers.